 What are the marks/discolorations?

 In areas of tissue dysfunction this technique may occasionally leave a temporary mark, called “sha.”
 Sha resembles a bruise but is not painful.
 Traditional Chinese Medicine regards the appearance of sha as an indication that toxins and stagnation are being pulled to the surface of the body, restoring healthy qi and blood flow below.
-These are not bruises.
+These are NOT bruises.
 Bruises are usually the result of trauma from impact which breaks blood vessels and allows blood to seep into the surrounding tissue.
 In contrast, cupping involves the application of suction.
 Once understood and the many positive results of cupping are experienced, any initial concerns about cupping discolorations disappear.